WarnerMedia/terraform-ecs-fargate-module/README.md

   load_balancer_subnets = ["subnet-0ba9...","subnet-abcde"]
   fargate_subnets       = ["subnet-9ba0...","subnet-edcba"]

-  health_check = "/healthz"
+  health_check = "/"
 }
 ```

 ## Usage and link to base

 It is recommended that you store your terraform state in a safe location.
-If the `create_cicd_user` variable is enabled, this file will contain your aws key id and secret.
+If the `create_cicd_user` variable is enabled, the state file will contain your aws key id and secret.
 The easiest method would be to use [S3 state][s3-state].

-This also pairs well with --insert link for base here--
+If you would like a ready to use template for this module, it's state bucket as well as CICD templates.
+Check out [fargate-create][fargate-create]

 ## Inputs